khuynh92/09-rest-persistence/README.md

  7. To test DELETE, use your choice of of tools that makes requests to servers (httpie, postman).
 If no id query is passed, a 404 error will appear.
 DELETE requests will only work on pathnames with id queries: api/v1/pizza/?id=youridhere.

+This lab was built off of codefellows 09-rest-persistence demo code.